dhvcc/rss-reader/README.rst

       --json         print result as JSON in stdout --verbose      output verbose status messages
-      --limit LIMIT  limit news topics if this parameter provided --date DATE    print cached news from provided date --clear-cache  clear news cache
-      --to-mobi    convert news to .mobi format and make a new file called news.mobi
-      --to-epub    convert news to .epub format and make a new file called news.epub
+      --limit LIMIT  limit news topics if this parameter provided --date DATE    print cached news from provided date in %Y%m%d format, also affects --to-* arguments (no need to provide source argument) --clear-cache  clear news cache (no need to provide source argument) --to-epub      convert news to .epub format and make a new file called news.epub
       --to-fb2       convert news to .fb2 format and make a new file called news.fb2
       --to-html      convert news to .html format and make a new file called news.html
       --to-pdf       convert news to .pdf format and make a new file called news.pdf

 JSON structure